ingridasemenec/wonderpusoctopus/README.md

 ![]() <img src="https://github.com/ingridasemenec/wonderpusoctopus/blob/main/XGBoost/shap_summary_bar.png" width=80%>

 ## Deep Learning models
-- Only the Global Ocean Biogeochemistry dataset was used because the top two features identified from SHAP are part of this dataset, and it has limited number of missing values present compared to others.
+- Only the Global Ocean Biogeochemistry dataset was used because the top two features identified from SHAP are available in this dataset, and it has limited number of missing values present compared to others.
 - Data was accessed using [Copernicus Mariner Toolbox API](https://help.marine.copernicus.eu/en/articles/7949409-copernicus-marine-toolbox-introduction) for the period from 1993 to 2022, spanning 360 months.
 Key features include Fe, O2, NO3, pH, Si, and chlorophyll concentration.
 Since we were only interested in the surface sea level, we retrieved data with depth range [0, 0.5].
 - The models were trained on a portion of the data (first 288 months) and validated on the remaining unseen data (last 72 months).